 - Stay positive, but be realistic.
 Schizoaffective disorder is a complex challenge that resists simple solutions.
 If possible, consult with the personnel at the program where your loved one is being treated to get an accurate picture of your loved one’s diagnosis and prognosis.

 Finally, remember that residential care at a hospital or center is just one step in the long process of living with schizoaffective disorder.
 Your loved one will have both successes and setbacks, and will need your love and support long after he or she has completed treatment.
 Prepare to be an active positive member of his or her support network.

-Why consider treatment for schizoaffective disorder at Covington Behavioral Health Hospital in St. Tammany Parish
+Why consider treatment for schizoaffective disorder at Covington Behavioral Health in St. Tammany Parish

-Types of schizoaffective disorder treatment offered at Covington Behavioral Health Hospital in St. Tammany Parish
+Types of schizoaffective disorder treatment offered at Covington Behavioral Health in St. Tammany Parish

-At Covington Behavioral Health Hospital, care for men and women who have been diagnosed with schizoaffective disorder is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
+At Covington Behavioral Health, care for people who have been diagnosed with schizoaffective disorder is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
 Among the members of center’s our staff who have specialized training are our full-time staff dietitian, social workers who are certified in gerontology, and physicians certified in forensic psychiatry and addictionology.